Locking Up Bike

 ● Other Bikes – Believe it or not some people actually lock their bikes to other bikes thinking they’re only going to be a few minutes so it’s no big deal.
 If the other bike owner returns to find your bike attached to theirs, however, it could become a big deal pretty quickly.

-● Always take anything with you a weasel could easily remove from your bike like the front wheel, light, air pump etc.
+● Always take anything with you a weasel could easily remove from your bike like the front wheel, light, bike pump etc.

 ● Always use a U-Lock.
 If you’ve got serious doubts about bike safety, use two.
 Cables are okay as a way to lock the front wheel to the frame but they shouldn’t be your only lock.